-Note: Before starting any new exercise regime, or taking up running for the first time, make sure that you speak to a health professional if you have any existing medical conditions.
+Note: Before starting any new exercise regime or marathon training guide, or taking up running for the first time, make sure that you speak to a health professional if you have any existing medical conditions.

 A marathon is the ultimate challenge for a runner and is an exciting way to motivate yourself to up your training and focus on an important goal.
 A marathon is 26.2 miles and 41.2 kilometres and can take runners from 2 to 10 hours to complete depending on your running pace and endurance.
 Paul Tergat from Kenya is the record holder for the fastest marathon, after completing the race in 2 hour 4 minutes.
 A marathon requires both fitness and mental strength and training is essential to building up your endurance and stamina.
 It is advisable to run a half marathon before signing up to a marathon as you will need a considerable amount of training to run a marathon without any previous running or race experience.
 Once you have completed a 5K, 10K and a couple of half marathons, your mind and body will be ready for the next challenge.